KoncepcyjnyMiliarder/tejk_it_izi/README.md

 + `r` remove friend
 + `q` quit to lobby (also, quitting from server in lobby state in gentle way)

+This is the server (running on raspberry pi) and 3 windows clients connected to it:
 ![Usage](https://raw.githubusercontent.com/KoncepcyjnyMiliarder/tejk_it_izi/master/tejk_it_izi.png)

 ## Known issues